nipy/nipype/doc/users/parallel_processing.rst

 The workflow engine is designed to support plugin interfaces for distributed processing.
-Current plugins are available for multiprocessing, IPython_ (0.10.1/2) distributed processing platforms and for direct processing on SGE/OGE.
-We anticipate future plugins for the Soma_ workflow, PBS_, LSF_ and Condor_.
+Current plugins are available for multiprocessing, IPython_ (0.10.1/2) distributed processing platforms and for direct processing on SGE_/OGE_, PBS_.
+We anticipate future plugins for the Soma_ workflow, LSF_ and Condor_.

 Parallel distributed processing relies on the availability of a shared filesystem across computational nodes.